alamosha/nd0067-c4-deployment-process-project-starter/README.md

 ### **Screenshots**

-All requested screenshots included into this repo under `screenshots/` directory.
+All requested screenshots included into this repo under `screenshots` directory.
 You can preview some of them hereunder, click on below links to view:

 - [CircleCI first build step.](http://zabuck012999.s3-website-us-east-1.amazonaws.com/screenshots/CircleCI-1.Build.jpg)